farm-ng/amiga-dev-kit/website/docs/concepts/oak_service/README.md

 While the specifics of these configurations are found in the protobuf definitions, they offer users the ability to customize the camera performance as per their application requirements, potentially adjusting parameters like exposure, focus, and white balance.

+## Requirements

+For the Oak service to function, there's only a single requirement: the oak camera(s) need to be powered via the POE Switch.

 ## Practical Applications